20,000 Leagues Under the Sea (1954 film)

-20,000 Leagues Under the Sea is a 1954 American science fiction adventure film directed by Richard Fleischer, from a screenplay by Earl Felton.
-Adapted from Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas, the film was produced by Walt Disney Productions.
+20,000 Leagues Under the Sea is a 1954 American science fiction adventure film from Walt Disney Productions.
+Adapted from Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas, the film was directed by Richard Fleischer, from a screenplay by Earl Felton.
 It stars Kirk Douglas, James Mason, Paul Lukas, and Peter Lorre.
 Photographed in Technicolor, the film was one of the first feature-length motion pictures to be filmed in CinemaScope.
-It was the first feature-length Disney film to be distributed by Buena Vista Distribution.
+It was Disney's first feature film to be distributed by Buena Vista Distribution.

-20,000 Leagues Under the Sea was a critical and commercial success, being especially remembered for the fight with a giant squid, as well as Mason's definitive performance as the charismatic anti-hero Captain Nemo.
-The film won two Academy Awards for Best Art Direction and Best Special Effects.
+Upon its premiere on December 23, 1954, 20,000 Leagues Under the Sea was a critical and commercial success, with particular praise going towards Mason's performance as Captain Nemo.
+At the 27th Academy Awards, the film received three nominations, winning two—Best Art Direction and Best Special Effects.

 Plot

-In 1868, rumors spread of a sea monster attacking ships in the Pacific Ocean.
-Professor Pierre Aronnax and his assistant, Conseil, are asked to investigate, and board a U.S. Navy frigate.
-They are joined by master harpooner Ned Land.
+In 1868, rumors spread of a sea monster attacking many ships in the Pacific Ocean.
+Professor Pierre Aronnax and his assistant, Conseil, are asked to investigate the scene.
+They board a U.S. Navy frigate with Ned Land, a master harpooner.

 After months of patrolling, the monster is spotted.
-The frigate's guncrew open fire, but the monster rams the warship.
-Ned, Conseil, and Aronnax are thrown overboard while the disabled frigate drifts away.
-While clinging to wreckage, Aronnax and Conseil come upon a metal vessel and realize the monster is a man-made "submerging boat" that appears deserted.
-Below decks, Aronnax finds a large viewport and witnesses an underwater funeral, while Ned arrives on an overturned longboat from their ship.
+The frigate's crew opens fire, but the monster rams the ship.
+Ned, Conseil, and Aronnax are thrown overboard, while the disabled frigate drifts away.
+While clinging to wreckage, Aronnax and Conseil come upon a metal vessel, realizing that the monster is a man-made "submerging boat", which appears deserted.
+Below deck, Aronnax finds a large viewport and witnesses an underwater funeral, while Ned arrives on an overturned longboat from their ship.

 Spotted by the divers, Ned, Aronnax, and Conseil attempt to leave in the longboat, but they are captured.
 The vessel's captain introduces himself as Captain Nemo, master of the Nautilus.
-He returns Ned and Conseil to the deck while offering Aronnax, whose name he recognizes, the chance to stay.
+He returns Ned and Conseil to the deck while offering Aronnax the chance to stay.
 After Aronnax proves willing to die with his companions as the ship submerges, Nemo allows Ned and Conseil to remain aboard.
+He explains that he has intentionally withdrawn from civilization, and that the sea provides all he needs.
+Arronax is amazed by Nemo's discoveries and inventions, including the advanced technology of the Nautilus and the crew's ability to harvest an abundance of sea creatures for food.

-Nemo takes Nautilus to a penal colony island, where the prisoners are loading a munitions ship.
-Nemo, once a prisoner there as were many of his crew, rams the steamer, destroying it and its crew.
+The Nautilus arrives at a penal colony island, where the prisoners are loading a munitions ship.
+Nemo, who was once a prisoner there, rams the ship and destroys it.
 Nemo tells Aronnax that he has just saved thousands from death in war, and that "this hated nation" tortured his wife and son to death while attempting to force him to reveal his discoveries.
-In Nemo's cabin, Ned and Conseil discover the map coordinates of Nemo's secret island base, Vulcania, where Nautilus is now heading.
-Ned throws messages with Vulcania's coordinates overboard in bottles in the hope of being rescued.
+In Nemo's cabin, Ned and Conseil discover the coordinates of Nemo's secret island base called Vulcania, where the Nautilus is now heading.
+Hoping to be rescued, Ned loads bottles with the coordinates and throws them overboard.